Dengue virus

 Dengue virus (DENV) is the cause of dengue fever.
-It is a mosquito-borne, single positive-stranded RNA virus of the family Flaviviridae; genus Orthoflavivirus.
+It is a mosquito-borne, single-stranded, positive-sense RNA virus of the family Flaviviridae and genus Orthoflavivirus.
 Four serotypes of the virus have been found, and a reported fifth has yet to be confirmed, all of which can cause the full spectrum of disease.
 Nevertheless, the mainstream scientific community's understanding of dengue virus may be simplistic as, rather than distinct antigenic groups, a continuum appears to exist.
 This same study identified 47 strains of dengue virus.
 Additionally, coinfection with and lack of rapid tests for Zika virus and chikungunya complicate matters in real-world infections.

-Dengue virus has increased dramatically within the last 20 years, becoming one of the worst mosquito-borne human pathogens that tropical countries have to deal with.
+The Incidence of Dengue virus has increased dramatically within the last 20 years, becoming one of the worst mosquito-borne human pathogens that tropical countries have to deal with.
 Estimates published in 2013 indicate that as many as 390 million infections occur each year, and many dengue infections are increasingly understood to be asymptomatic or subclinical.

 Evolution

-Based on the analysis of the envelope protein, at least three genotypes (1 to 3) are known.
-In 2013, a fourth serotype was reported.
-A single report of a fifth serotype DEN-5 in 2015 has not been replicated or further reported on.
-The rate of nucleotide substitution for this virus has been estimated to be 6.5×10^−4 per nucleotide per year, a rate similar to other RNA viruses.
+Dengue virus is classified into four serotypes (DENV-1, DENV-2, DENV-3, and DENV-4).
+A single report of a fifth serotype, DENV-5, isolated from an outbreak in October 2013 has not been replicated or further reported on.
+The rate of nucleotide substitution for the DENV-1 envelope gene has been estimated to be 6.5×10^−4 per nucleotide per year, a rate similar to other RNA viruses.
 The American African genotype has been estimated to have evolved between 1907 and 1949.
 This period includes World War I and World War II, which were associated with considerable movement of populations and environmental disturbance, factors known to promote the evolution of new vector-borne viral species.

-A Bayesian analysis of all four serotypes estimated that their most recent common ancestor existed about 340 AD (95% confidence interval: 280 BC–850 AD).
+An analysis of all four serotypes estimated that their most recent common ancestor existed about 340 AD (95% confidence interval: 280 BC–850 AD).